Gaetz says he’ll push to unseat McCarthy this week

 Gaetz said he will not back any deals with Democrats to keep McCarthy as Speaker, telling Tapper, “If Democrats want to own Kevin McCarthy by bailing him out, I can’t stop them, but then he’ll be their Speaker, not mine.”

-After exhausting options to pass a GOP-only stopgap plan, McCarthy rushed on Saturday to roll out a bipartisan continuing resolution (CR) to the ire of hard-liner House Republicans.
+After exhausting options to pass a GOP-only stopgap plan, McCarthy rushed Saturday to roll out a bipartisan continuing resolution (CR), provoking the ire of hard-line House Republicans.

 “Kevin McCarthy is off making a secret deal on Ukraine, as he’s baiting Republicans to vote for a continuing resolution that doesn’t include Ukraine,” Gaetz said on ABC’s “This Week.”
 “So the one thing Democrats, Republicans, the White House that we all have in common is that Kevin McCarthy at one point or another, has lied to all of us.
 But if he wants to keep them, then he belongs to them.”

-The CR also lacks spending cuts or border policy changes, dealing a blow to hardline conservatives who objected any CR without such changes.
+The CR also lacks spending cuts or border policy changes, dealing a blow to hard-line conservatives who objected to any CR without such changes.

-President Biden signed the bill Saturday to keep the government open for 47 days, emphasizing Congress now has “plenty of time” to pass government funding bills.
+President Biden signed the bill Saturday to fund the government through Nov.
+17, emphasizing Congress now has “plenty of time” to pass government funding bills.

-Note: This story was updated at 1:49 pm.